Frost Aster

 Similar species:

-• Panicled Aster (Symphyotrichum lanceolatum) - Stem not as hairy
+• Panicled Aster (Symphyotrichum lanceolatum) - Stem not as hairy.

 • Purple-stemmed Aster (Symphyotrichum puniceum) - Stem not as hairy, and often purple.

-Flowers: Summer, Fall; White; 7 or more parts (petals); 1-2cm in diameter.
+Flowers: Summer, Autumn; White; 7 or more parts (petals); 1-2cm in diameter.
 Ray flowers: 16-47, usually white.
 Disc flowers: 20-40, whitish-yellowish, becoming purple.
 Flowers arranged in an open manner, very similar to Panicled Aster (Symphyotrichum lanceolatum).
 Bracts are stiff, long-pointed, and usually spreading.

 Height: Up to 1 m (1-4 ft)